 Of course, if you’d like to explore the area, that’s always an option!
 Just a short 15 minute drive away is the city of Brantford where you’ll find plenty of cultural experiences, great eats and more.
 Pamper yourself at the Grand Wellness Spa where you can treat mind, body and soul with a salt cave experience… or a trip to the beer spa.
 That’s right, you’ll be soaking in a stunning barrel tub filled with hops as you indulge in a pint of craft beer or a glass of wine.
 Now that’s a spa date any man will get on board with!
 Read more in my extensive Brantford post.

 While I have not had the pleasure of staying at the Arlington Hotel myself, it’s been on my list for quite some time.
 This hotel features 23 rooms, each uniquely decorated and inspired by a famous personality.
 Ranging from Sigmund Freud to JRR Tolkein and even Stan Lee, there’s plenty of character within these walls.
 That paired with the hotel itself being older than the country and you’re guaranteed to have one memorable stay.
 Click here to book your getaway!

-As you’ve probably guessed, there are a number of historical homes in Paris.
+As you’ve probably guessed, there are a number of historic homes in Paris.
 You can stay in one of the oldest homes in town in this beautiful Carriage House B&B. The home dates back to the 1850s and was built by Asa Wolverton, a very prominent lumber dealer in his time.
 This style of home is very iconic for New England and the Maritimes, but very rare here in Ontario.
 Recently upgraded and fully restored, the studio offers beautiful views of the Grand River as its nestled in a gorgeous natural setting.
 Enjoy a coffee on the outdoor patio or snuggle up by the fireplace for a cozy little getaway.
 Click here to book now!

 Prince Edward County